Hi, I’m Danielle!

 Why I Do This Work:

 As a fat, queer, neurodivergent person, I’ve lived in a body and mind that often aren’t understood.
 I know what it’s like to be told you’re too much, or not enough, or somehow both at once.
-I came to the mental health field after years of navigating this identity, the long effects of complex PTSD, health challenges, career transitions, and a later-in-life queer awakening.
-Like many people, I’ve felt disconnected from others, from myself, and from a sense of safety in my own body.
+I came to this field after years of navigating identity alongside complex PTSD, health challenges, career transitions, and a later-in-life queer awakening, often feeling disconnected from others, myself, and a sense of safety in my own body.

-Over 20 years of creative self-work, therapy, community, and deeply meaningful relationships have helped me arrive at a place where I feel connected, supported, grounded, and alive in my body.
-These experiences continue to shape how I show up with warmth, humility, and a deep respect for how difficult it can be to be a human right now.
+Over 20 years of creative self-work, therapy, and community have helped me feel more connected, supported, and grounded.
+These experiences shape how I show up with warmth, humility, and a deep respect for how hard it can be to be human right now.

 How I Do This Work: